Racial achievement gap in the United States: College environment

 Students of color like African American students need a color-blind environment to support them reaching towards academic success better.
-In this way they are more likely to gain self-confidence and educational resilience (Tucker, 2014).
+In this way, they are more likely to gain self-confidence and educational resilience (Tucker, 2014).

-Interventions fon Non-Cognitive Factors
+Interventions for non-cognitive factors

-Many different types of interventions can be done to help students who are a part of a negative stereotype, but a self-affirmation intervention would be the most helpful for students academic performance.
-This intervention was expected to help improve a group of students who are at risk to intervene with the group's academic performance.
-This intervention was tested in two different double-blind field experiences, and then compared.
-One of the things seen was that African American students who were a part of the control condition, who saw their performance declining early in the term, their performance did not improve as the term went on, and in fact it got worse.
+Many different types of interventions can be done to help students who are a part of a negative stereotype.
+One example is a self-affirmation intervention.
+This intervention was expected to help improve the academic performance of a group of at-risk students.
+It was tested in two different double-blind field experiences, and then compared.
+For African American students who were a part of the control condition and who saw their performance declining early in the term, their performance did not improve as the term went on, and in fact it got worse.
 One thing that could lead to a slight improvement is having a small reduction in the psychological threats.
+Having just one intervention one time does not have a positive effect on a student.
 Small interventions were seen to have a greater effect when they were carried out in multiple trials, different times.
-Having just one intervention one time does not have a positive effect on a student, rather if there are multiple smaller interventions carried out different times.